-''' If this object is not equal to 'active', all associated entries in the smfPerfIpv4InterfacePerfTable and the smfPerfIpv6InterfacePerfTable MUST be deleted." ::= { smfCfgInterfaceEntry 5 } -- smfStateGroup Contains information describing the current state of the SMF
+If this object is not equal to 'active', all associated entries in the smfPerfIpv4InterfacePerfTable and the smfPerfIpv6InterfacePerfTable MUST be deleted." ::= { smfCfgInterfaceEntry 4 }

+-- smfStateGroup

-process such as the current inclusion in the RS or not.
+Contains information describing the current state of the SMFprocess such as the current inclusion in the RS or not.

+'''

 smfStateGroup OBJECT IDENTIFIER ::= { smfMIBObjects 3 }

 smfStateNodeRsStatusIncluded OBJECT-TYPE

-SYNTAX

-TruthValue
+SYNTAX TruthValue

 MAX-ACCESS read-only

-current

-STATUS
+STATUS current

 DESCRIPTION

 "The current status of the SMF node in the context of

 the MANETs relay set.
 A value of 'true(1)' indicates

-that the node is currently part of the MANET Relay
+that the node is currently part of the MANET Relay Set.

-Set.
 A value of 'false(2)' indicates that the node

 is currently not part of the MANET Relay Set."

 REFERENCE

 "See Section 7.
 'Relay Set Selection' in

 RFC 6621 - Simplified Multicast Forwarding

 (SMF), Macker, J., May 2012."

 ::= { smfStateGroup 1 }

 smfStateDpdMemoryOverflow OBJECT-TYPE

 SYNTAX Counter32

 UNITS

 "DPD Records"

 MAX-ACCESS read-only

+current

 STATUS

-current

 DESCRIPTION

 "The number of DPD records that had to be flushed to

 prevent memory overruns for caching of these records.

 The number of records to be flushed upon a buffer

 overflow is an implementation specific decision.

 There is the potential for a counter discontinuity

 in this object if the system SMF process had been

 disabled and later enabled.
 In order to check for

 the occurrence of such a discontinuity when monitoring

 this counter object, it is recommended that the

 smfCfgSmfSysUpTime object also be monitored."

+REFERENCE

+"See Section 6.
+'SMF Duplicate Packet

+Detection' in RFC 6621 - Simplified

+Multicast Forwarding (SMF), Macker, J.,

+May 2012."

+::= { smfStateGroup 2 }

+-- SMF Neighbor Table

 '''